NSA McMaster on Charlottesville: "Of course it was terrorism"

 "Certainly I think we can confidently call it a form of terrorism," the adviser, Lt.
 Gen H.R.
 McMaster, said on NBC's "Meet The Press."

-McMaster's words went further than President Trump did on Saturday, when Trump was widely criticized by members of both parties for pitting blame on “many sides” for violence that was sparked by a white nationalist rally, and for not specifically naming and condemning the racist groups involved.
+McMaster's words went further than Trump's did on Saturday, when Trump was widely criticized by members of both parties for placing blame on "many sides" for violence that was sparked by a white nationalist rally and for not specifically naming and condemning the racist groups involved.

 McMaster said the president intended to denounce the racists.